Please select from the following questions.

 What documentation do I need to develop an XML file for CARES?

 The CARES XML Data Dictionary, XML sample file, CARES schematron, and Change log are primary resources on the CARES website.
-All links on the XML Upload Process webpage are helpful as well as the NEMSIS website.
+All links on the XML Upload Process and XML Upload information webpages are helpful as well as the NEMSIS website.

 Is there a CARES-specific schematron?